Yong Jun-hyung

 Yong Jun-hyung (born Yong Jae-soon, December 19, 1989), known mononymously as Junhyung, is a South Korean singer-songwriter, record producer and actor.
-Junhyung rose to fame as a member of South Korean boy band Highlight (formerly known as Beast), formed in 2009.
+He rose to fame as a member of South Korean boy band Highlight (formerly known as Beast), formed in 2009.
 He departed from Highlight in 2019, amidst a controversy where he admitted to having watched a video of singer Jung Joon-young making out with a woman, which was filmed with consent but shared without.

 As a solo artist, he released one extended play, Flower (2013), and one full-length album, Goodbye 20's (2018).
 He also starred in the Korean dramas Monstar (2013) and Coffee, Do Me a Favor (2018).

 Early life and education

-Junhyung was born in Seoul, South Korea.
+Yong was born in Seoul, South Korea.
 He changed his birth name Yong Jae-soon to his current name when he was in 6th grade.

 Career

 2007: Pre-debut

 In 2007, he joined the boy band Xing, which included Kevin Woo (ex-U-KISS).
-Junhyung was known by the stage name Poppin' Dragon while in Xing.
+Yong was known by the stage name Poppin' Dragon while in Xing.

 2009–2016: Debut with Beast (now known as Highlight)

-Junhyung debuted under Cube Entertainment as a member of the boy band Beast in 2009.
+Yong debuted under Cube Entertainment as a member of the boy band Beast in 2009.
 The group released their first extended play Beast Is the B2ST on October 14, 2009.
 The group released a total of eight extended plays and three studio albums.